Thai king strips 'disloyal' royal consort of titles, military ranks: palace statement

-BANGKOK (Reuters) - Thailand’s King Maha Vajiralongkon has stripped his royal consort of her titles and military ranks for being “disloyal”, the palace said on late Monday.
+BANGKOK (Reuters) - Thailand’s King Maha Vajiralongkorn has stripped his royal consort of her titles and military ranks for being “disloyal”, the palace said late on Monday.

 The announcement came just months after Sineenat Wongvajirapakdi, 34, was made a royal noble consort by the king in July, the first such appointment in almost a century.